The Best Smartwatches for Running in 2018

 1. Fitbit Versa

-For an affordable $199 (and a $229 edition that supports mobile payments), this is one of the best watches out there for tracking your running and fitness progress.
+For an affordable price, this is one of the best watches out there for tracking your running and fitness progress.

 - Long battery life (3-4 days)

 - Receives phone notifications (plus a “quick reply” with Android phones)